CLA Changing Schools

 This may mean the local authority providing transport to enable the child to continue at their school.

-An exception to this is when a child has to move to a new care placement in an emergency.
+An exception is when a child must move to a new care placement in an emergency.
 In this instance, a new school must be secured within 20 school days.
 The child's home local authority has a duty to avoid drift and delay.
 If the child is in Key Stage 4 (Years 10 or 11), a change in educational provision may only be made in exceptional circumstances.

-Where a child's placement move will have the effect of disrupting their education at Kay Stage 4, the change cannot be put into effect until it has been approved by a nominated officer at a senior level in the child's home authority.
+Where a child's placement move will disrupt their education at Kay Stage 4, the change cannot be put into effect until it is approved by a nominated officer at a senior level in the child's home authority.

 Securing a place